Archviz Film School

 Before the course starts, the following learning materials (presentations, video materials, exercises) are provided for you to view and do.

-Chapter 03 - Render settings
+Chapter 03 - production render settings

 Chapter 04 - Frame buffer settings

-Chapter 05 - Post-production
+Chapter 05 - Post-production workflow

 Chapter 06 - Matte-painting